Nerve Pixel

 Welcome.
 We live in interesting times.
 My art journey started over 54 years ago, and I have never stopped making or thinking about art in some form or another.
 It began with crayons, finger paint, and plasticine.
 Now it spans more media and mediums than I can list.

 In the face of AI, the buzz is that art as we know it is doomed, but I see opportunity.
 Now more than ever it is easier and faster to conceptualize and develop ideas.
 It’s the ideas, visions, and expressions that matter.
-There are so many things to say and experiment with.
-I never limit my openness.
-I constantly explore and experiment.
+I never limit myself.

 It is a way of life.
 A way to communicate.

-I am excited to announce that for the month of February I will be exhibiting selected works at Supernova Coffee, located at 897 Broadview Ave, Toronto, ON M4K 2P9.
+I am excited to announce that for the month of February I WAS exhibiting selected works at Supernova Coffee, located at 897 Broadview Ave, Toronto, ON M4K 2P9.
 Some work was developed specifically for the show.
 The owners and operators of Supernova are great people, and it was/is a pleasure to be affiliated with such a great cafe.
-So if you get a chance, stop in and check it out.
+THANKS TO ALL those that stopped in to check it out.

 Most of the works displayed are priced lower than in my web store.
 So if you see something you like and notice it higher on my site, know that the prices at the Cafe are accurate until the show ends in March.
 Also, don’t be afraid to offer less if you really want something.
 I am very open to sharing my work at affordable prices.